ryanp8/ascii-art-converter/README.md

  - Wanted more experience writing backend code.

 ### Todo
+ - Look into why the initial page load for the gallery is slow.
  - Clean up parts of the backend.
 Some token verification code is unnecessarily repeated.
 Could possibly be abstracted away into a separate Auth class.